jhudsl/tidyversecourse/manuscript/prediction.md

 ![](images/ghimage/042.png)

-A reminder that when carrying out inferential data analysis, you will **always** want to report an estimate and a measure of uncertainty.
+Remember when carrying out inferential data analysis, you will **always** want to report an estimate and a measure of uncertainty.
 For linear regression, this will be the **beta estimate** and the **standard error**.

 You may have heard talk of **p-values** at some point.
 People tend to use p-values to describe the strength of their association due to its simplicity.
 The p-value is a single number that takes into account both the estimate (beta estimate) and the uncertainty in that estimate (SE).
 The lower a p-value the more significant the association is between two variables.
 However, while it is a simple value, it doesn't tell you nearly as much information as reporting the estimates and standard errors directly.
 Thus, if you're reporting p-values, it's best to also include the estimate and standard errors as well.